Hederagenin

 Hederagenin is a triterpenoid which is a chemical constituent of the Hedera helix plant.

 Hederagenin is the aglycone part of numerous saponins found in Hedera helix (common ivy), the most prevalent of these being hederacoside C and alpha-hederin.
 It is also one of three primary triterpenoids extracted from the Chenopodium quinoa plant categorized by the EPA as a biopesticide.
 HeadsUp Plant Protectant is made up of approximately equal ratios of the saponin aglycones oleanolic acid, hederagenin, and phytolaccagenic acid and is intended for use as a seed treatment on tuber (e.g. potato seed pieces), legume, and cereal seeds or as a pre-plant root dip for roots of transplants, at planting, to prevent fungal growth, bacterial growth, and viral plant diseases.

 Hederagenin has been found to have antidepressant-like effects in a rodent models.
+It has been shown to act as an antagonist of the NPFF1 receptor.

 History

 Hederagenin was discovered by L. Posselt in 1849 and named hederic acid.
 However, Posselt was not able to isolate a pure substance or obtain an exact formula: his hederic acid was hederagenin mixed with some tannin impurity.